Arkansas governor seeks fix of religion bill seen as targeting gays

 A day earlier, Wal-Mart, the world’s biggest retailer, called on Hutchinson to veto the bill.
 On Wednesday, it commended his decision and, in a Twitter post, urged lawmakers to “make certain any legislation does not encourage discrimination.”

-About 40 technology industry leaders, including the CEOs of Yelp, Twitter, AirBnB, Cisco Systems and PayPal, joined the debate with a statement calling on state lawmakers to approve civil rights protections for members of the lesbian, gay, bisexual and transgender (LGBT) community.
+About 40 technology industry leaders, including the CEOs of Yelp (YELP.N), Twitter (TWTR.N), AirBnB, Cisco Systems (CSCO.O) and PayPal, joined the debate with a statement calling on state lawmakers to approve civil rights protections for members of the lesbian, gay, bisexual and transgender (LGBT) community.

 In Indiana, Republican lawmakers met LGBT leaders to see how they could modify the new law to protect their community from potential discrimination.
 The rewritten law could be ready as early as Thursday, said Tory Flynn, spokeswoman for Indiana House Speaker Brian Bosma.